Skip to content

 How to use it

 Paste JSON (or load the example), pick an indent (2 or 4 spaces), and read the YAML on the right.
-Toggle YAML → JSON instead to reverse the direction.
+Toggle YAML → JSON instead to reverse direction — useful when iterating on a YAML config and you want to validate that it round-trips through a strict JSON parser.

 Input: {"service":"devsmiths","version":2,"endpoints":[{"path":"/json/formatter","method":"GET"},{"path":"/json/repair","method":"POST"}],"public":true}